FATExDAO/FATExDAO-Bounties/README.md

 Each bounty should have a clear definition of the goal, requirement, acceptance criteria, and amount of token rewards.

-All the bounties will be listed in the Issues tab.
+All the bounties will be listed in the (https://github.com/FATExDAO/FATExDAO-Bounties/issues) tab.

 # How to participate
 You may submit a bounty specification by adding a new issue.
 Or just be the bounty hunter to finish the bounty based on the specification.